dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/details.md

 ---
-title: Examining the Details and Delete methods
+title: Examining the Details and Delete methods of an ASP.NET Core app
 author: rick-anderson
-description: The Details controller method and view in a basic ASP.NET Core MVC app.
+description: Learn about the Details controller method and view in a basic ASP.NET Core MVC app.
 manager: wpickett
 ms.author: riande
 ms.date: 03/07/2017